-This Approved Document deals with the following Requirements which are contained in the Building Regulations 2000 (as amended by SI 2001/3335, SI 2002/440, SI 2002/2871 and SI 2003/2692).
+This Approved Document deals with the following Requirements which are contained in the Building Regulations 2010.

-Requirement

-Limits on application

-Preparation of site and resistance to contaminants.
+Requirement Limits on application Site preparation and resistance to contaminants and moisture Preparation of site and resistance to contaminants.
 C1.
 (1) The ground to be covered by the building shall be reasonably free from any material that might damage the building or affect its stability, including vegetable matter, topsoil and pre-existing foundations.
 (2) Reasonable precautions shall be taken to avoid danger to health and safety caused by contaminants on or in the ground covered, or to be covered by the building and any land associated with the building.

-(3) Adequate subsoil drainage shall be provided if it is needed to avoid:

-(a) the passage of ground moisture to the interior of the building;

-(b) damage to the building, including damage through the transport of water-borne contaminants to the foundations of the building.
+(3) Adequate sub-soil drainage shall be provided if it is needed to avoid: (a) the passage of ground moisture to the interior of the building; (b) damage to the building, including damage through the transport of water-borne contaminants to the foundations of the building.
 (4) For the purpose of this requirement, 'contaminant' means any substance which is or may become harmful to persons or buildings including substances which are corrosive, explosive, flammable, radioactive or toxic.

-Resistance to moisture

-C2.
-The floors, walls and roof of the building shall adequately protect the building and people who use the building from harmful effects caused by:

-- (a) ground moisture;

-- (b) precipitation and wind-driven spray;

-- (c) interstitial and surface condensation; and

-(d) spillage of water from or associated with sanitary fittings or fixed appliances.
+Resistance to moisture C2.
+The walls, floors and roof of the building shall adequately protect the building and people who use the building from harmful effects caused by: (a) ground moisture; (b) precipitation including wind-driven spray; (c) interstitial and surface condensation; and (d) spillage of water from or associated with

-MATERIAL CHANGE OF USE
+Material Change Of Use

-Requirement C1 (2), which addresses resistance to contaminants, is now added to the requirements in Regulation 6 of the Building Regulations 2000 which should be complied with when there are certain material changes of use of buildings.
+Requirement C1 (2), which addresses resistance to contaminants, is now added to the requirements in Regulation 6 of the Building Regulations 2010 which should be complied with when there are certain material changes of use of buildings.
 Regulation 6 sets out which parts of Schedule 1 should be complied with when there is a material change of use of the building as defined in Regulation 5.
 The absence of such a requirement would have meant that occupiers of buildings in areas at risk from contaminants may remain unprotected after the building work to effect the change of use is complete.